rust-lang/this-week-in-rust/draft/2024-04-10-this-week-in-rust.md

 ### Rust Compiler Performance Triage

-A quiet week; all the outright regressions were already triaged (the one biggish one was #122077, which is justi\
-fied as an important bug fix).
-There was a very nice set of improvements from PR #122070, which cleverly avoids \
-a lot of unnecessary allocator calls when building an incremental dep graph by reusing the old edges from the pr\
+A quiet week; all the outright regressions were already triaged (the one biggish one was #122077, which is justified as an important bug fix).
+There was a very nice set of improvements from PR #122070, which cleverly avoids a lot of unnecessary allocator calls when building an incremental dep graph by reusing the old edges from the previous graph.
-evious graph.

 Triage done by **@pnkfelix**.
 Revision range: [3d5528c2..86b603cd](https://perf.rust-lang.org/?start=3d5528c287860b918e178a34f04ff903325571b3&\